YMCA Youth and Government: Michigan

 The Michigan YMCA Youth in Government (MYIG) had its first session in 1954.
 On average, 1,600 students attend the conference.
 Every year, there are two high school conferences, and two middle school conferences.

 The conferences are held at the Michigan State Capitol in Lansing, with the middle school conference taking place in November and the High school conferences taking place in February and March.
 Each conference consists of a model bicameral legislature, the Model Judiciary Program (MJP), the National Issues Forum (NIF), a lobbyist program and the Press Corps.
 Officer positions include Governor, Lieutenant Governor, Speaker of the House, and Editor-in-Chief.

 Michigan was a charter delegation at the National Judiciary Conference, which was partially founded by former MYIG Executive Director Brent Veysey.
 The NIF program at MYIG is set up with the same structure as the YMCA Conference on National Affairs.

 Minnesota

 The Minnesota Youth In Government program consists of both a Model Assembly, representing the state legislative system, and a Model United Nations.
 Training sessions for delegates as well as elected and appointed officials are held throughout the year.
 The Model Assembly is run each January at the Minnesota State Capitol building in Saint Paul with over 2000 students in attendance.

 It consists of the legislative, judicial and executive branches.
 The legislative branch includes the drafting, debating and voting on bills and has the largest percentage of participants.
+There are three sets of houses and senates, two of which are exclusively underclassmen in high school and a referred to as lower legislatures well one is exclusive to upper classmen is a referred to as upper legislature.
 The program has three judicial systems – a Trial Court, an Appeals Court, and a mock Supreme Court.
 The executive branch includes the Youth Governor, who vetoes and signs legislation from the upper legislatures, and Lt.
 Governor manages legislation from the lower legislatures.